 Rating: 4 out of 5 stars

-This book is a bit of a guilty pleasure, because under normal circumstances I wouldn’t be caught dead reading a book with characters engaging in events this despicable.
+This book is a bit of a guilty pleasure, because under normal circumstances I wouldn’t be caught dead reading a book with characters engaging in behavior this despicable.
 I liked this book for exactly the reasons I shouldn’t, because I figure every now and then it’s good for a serious reader like myself to treat myself to a bloodbath by ne’er do-wells.

 Honestly, I liked this book.
 But there were many stories I wished were longer because they felt so rushed.
 We never really get to know the man who’s head gets blown off during a meth raid and I wish we did.
 I really wish we did, because it would have given this story even more power.